Locations:

 What causes premature atrial contractions?

-• A drop in the amount of blood going to your heart.
+• A change in the amount of blood going to your heart

-• A problem with your heart’s structure (like hypertrophic cardiomyopathy).
+• A problem with your heart’s structure (like coronary artery disease or hypertrophic cardiomyopathy)

-• A problem with the amount of electrolytes or minerals (like potassium) in your body.
+• An issue with the amount of electrolytes or minerals (like potassium or magnesium) in your body

 Diagnosis and Tests